mbart13/audiophile-ecommerce-website/README.md

 Next.js is a great framework built on top of React, that has features like file-based routing, static & server rendering, TypeScript support and many more with no configuration.
 The basic way of pre-fetching data is with a function called getStaticProps.
 Next.js will pre-render the page at build time using the props returned by this function.
 All data in the application like products details comes from products.json file prepared by Frontend Mentor team and slightly modified by me.

-One problem that I encountered had to do with styling of the currently active link in navigation menu.
+One problem that I encountered had to do with styling of the currently active link in navigation menu and adding aria-current="page" attribute.
 With React and React Router it was easy as it comes with special NavLink component.
 In Next.js it's not so easy, according to [this stack overflow answer](https://stackoverflow.com/questions/53262263/target-active-link-when-the-route-is-active-in-next-js) it requires creating your own component that would wrap Next's 'Link' component.
 This seemed overly complicated to me and was wondering if there is an easier way.

 Then it hit me that I'm already using array of objects representing navlinks that I iterate over in a few places in my application (header, footer, secondary nav) that looks like this: